Credit Freeze: What is it, Types, Process, Benefits, Credit Bureaus

 The customer can avail of a credit lock from TransUnion using the TransUnion Credit Lock Plus.
 The TransUnion Credit Lock Plus allows the customer access to TransUnion and Equifax credit reports from a computer or mobile device.
 Access to TransUnion and Equifax credit reports is protected against identity thieves with the TransUnion Credit Lock Plus.
 The TransUnion Credit Lock Plus also provides up to $1 million in ID theft insurance.

-Credit Freeze Equifax
+How to get a Credit Freeze on Equifax

 To request a credit freeze in Equifax, the customer needs to create a myEquifax account.
 The myEquifax account registration requires the following information: